Skip to main content

 In addition to developing chlorophyll, magnesium helps strengthen your plants, potentially increasing the number and size of the flowers and fruits produced by the plant.
 If you’re looking to increase your harvest, you may want to target individual plants.

 Dilute Epsom salt in water, roughly 2 tablespoons per gallon.
 You can water your plants with this instead of normal water once a month, or you can fill a spray bottle and gently mist your plants with it.
-Avoid misting plants that don’t like to get their leaves wet, like succulents, and you should see the benefits when your plants start blooming and producing fruit.
+Avoid misting plants that don’t like to get their leaves wet, like most types of succulents, and you should see the benefits when your plants start blooming and producing fruit.

 Epsom salt is good for more than just soothing baths: you can use it to strengthen and enhance your plants, increase your yield or blooms, and keep pests out of your garden.
 Although it doesn’t work as a weed killer, it has plenty of other good gardening uses.
 Remember not to overuse it — it only takes a little bit to achieve major benefits.